-Creatine may also play a role in a number of other conditions, including:
+Creatine may also play a role in several health conditions, including:

-Creatine is a natural supplement, and the risk of experiencing side effects from the supplement itself is minimal.
+Creatine is a natural supplement, and the risk of experiencing side effects from the supplement itself is low.

 However, some people may experience the following side effects from taking creatine:

 - muscle cramping